hansdarmawann/poc-democar/README.md

-# Capstone Project 1: Proof of Concept: Sistem Peminjaman Mobil Demo Car pada Dealer XYZ by Hans Darmawan (JCDS2602)
+# Capstone Project 1: Proof of Concept: Demo Car Lending System at XYZ Dealer by Hans Darmawan (JCDS2602)
 ## 1. Background

-Dealer XYZ merupakan salah satu dealer yang menjual berbagai macam brand mobil yang ada di Indonesia.
-Dealer tersebut melakukan investasi mobil demo sebagai tujuan untuk mempromosikan mobil yang dijual oleh mereka.
-Dalam situasi tertentu, terdapat opsi kepada pelanggan untuk meminjam mobil demo tersebut.
-Ketika melakukan peminjaman mobil demo, Dealer XYZ akan melakukan pencatatan peminjaman dengan form.
-Hal ini menjadi tantangan tersendiri, sebab :
+XYZ Dealer is one of the dealers that sells various car brands in Indonesia.
+The dealer invests in demo cars as a way to promote the cars they sell.
+In certain situations, there is an option for customers to borrow the demo car.
+When borrowing a demo car, XYZ Dealer will record the loan with a form.
+This is a challenge in itself, because:

-- **Operasional Mobil Demo Menjadi Kurang Efisien dan Efektif:** Proses peminjaman yang kurang efisien dan efektif ini dapat menyebabkan keterlambatan, kesalahan, dan ketidakpuasan pelanggan, baik pelanggan internal maupun eksternal.
+- **Demo Car Operations Become Less Efficient and Effective:** This inefficient and effective borrowing process can cause delays, errors, and customer dissatisfaction, both internal and external customers.
-- **Keterbatasan dalam Pengelolaan Data:** Metode pencatatan secara manual seringkali menyebabkan sulitnya pelacakan ketersediaan mobil demo, yang dapat mengarah kepada misinformasi.
+- **Limitations in Data Management:** The manual recording method often makes it difficult to track the availability of demo cars, which can lead to misinformation.

 ## 2. Gap Analysis

-Dari latar belakang yang telah ditulis sebelumnya, terdapat kesenjangan utama antara sistem saat ini dan kebutuhan pengguna yang belum dapat terpenuhi, antara lain:
+From the background that has been written previously, there are major gaps between the current system and user needs that have not been met, including:

-- **Pencatatan Secara Manual Menyebabkan Human Error:** Sistem manual rentan terhadap kesalahan manusia dan proses konfirmasi ketersediaan mobil demo yang lambat.
+- **Manual Recording Causes Human Error:** The manual system is prone to human error and a slow confirmation process for the availability of demo cars.
-- **Ketidakmampuan untuk Melacak Data Secara Real-Time:** Sistem yang tersedia memiliki kemungkinan untuk tidak menyediakan informasi ketersediaan mobil demo secara real-time.
-Akibatnya, hal tersebut akan menyulitkan pemantauan dan pengelolaan mobil demo secara efektif dan efisien.
+- **Inability to Track Data in Real-Time:** The available system has the potential to not provide real-time demo car availability information.
+As a result, this will make it difficult to monitor and manage demo cars effectively and efficiently.

 ## 3. Objectives

-- Capstone Project ini ditujukan untuk melakukan proof of concept sistem peminjaman mobil demo yang sederhana namun berfungsi untuk mengelola proses peminjaman mobil, termasuk fungsionalitas CRUD (Create, Read, Update, Delete).
-Implementasi ini akan dilakukan tanpa menggunakan operasi file atau database.
+- This Capstone Project is intended to conduct a proof of concept for a simple demo car loan system that functions to manage the car loan process, including CRUD (Create, Read, Update, Delete) functionality.
+This implementation will be carried out without using file or database operations.

 ## 4. Project Scope (Scope of Work)

-- Sistem ini akan dibangun menggunakan bahasa pemrograman Python.
+- This system will be built using the Python programming language.
-- Terdapat 2 list of dictionary yang akan dibuat, yaitu data mobil dan data informasi peminjaman.
+- There are 2 lists of dictionaries that will be created, namely car data and loan information data.

-- Semua data akan disimpan dalam memori.
+- All data will be stored in memory.
-- Sistem ini akan mencakup:
+- The system will include:
-  - Fungsionalitas untuk menambahkan data peminjaman mobil baru.
+- Functionality to add new car loan data.
-  - Fungsionalitas untuk melihat daftar peminjaman mobil.
+- Functionality to view the list of car loans.
-  - Fungsionalitas untuk memperbarui informasi peminjaman yang ada.
+- Functionality to update existing loan information.
-  - Fungsionalitas untuk menghapus data peminjaman.
+- Functionality to delete loan data.
-- Sistem ini dirancang sebagai capstone project dan tidak akan mencakup evaluasi dan umpan balik formal.
+- This system is designed as a capstone project and will not include formal evaluation and feedback.

 ## 5. Requirements Analysis

 - **Functional Requirements:**
-  - Pengguna dapat menambahkan peminjaman baru dengan informasi seperti ID peminjaman, nama peminjam, tanggal peminjaman, dan detail mobil.
+- User can add new loans with information such as loan ID, borrower name, loan date, and car details.
-  - Pengguna dapat melihat semua peminjaman yang ada.
+- User can view all existing loans.
-  - Pengguna dapat memperbarui informasi peminjaman yang ada.
+- User can update existing loan information.
-  - Pengguna dapat menghapus peminjaman dari sistem.
+- User can delete loans from the system.

-## 6. System Design -> Menyesuaikan.
+## 6. System Design -> Customizing.

 - **Data Structure:**
-  - Data peminjaman akan disimpan dalam list atau dictionary Python.
-Setiap entri akan berisi informasi peminjaman.
-Contoh struktur data: `[{'id': 1, 'name': 'John Doe', 'date': '2024-03-08', 'car_details': 'Toyota Camry'}, ...]`
+- The loan data will be stored in a Python list or dictionary.
+Each entry will contain loan information.
+Example data structure: `[{'id': 1, 'name': 'John Doe', 'date': '2024-03-08', 'car_details': 'Toyota Camry'}, ...]`

 - **CRUD Functions:**
-  - `create_rental(id, name, date, car_details)`: Menambahkan peminjaman baru.
+- `create_rental(id, name, date, car_details)`: Add a new rental.
-  - `read_rentals()`: Menampilkan semua peminjaman.
+- `read_rentals()`: Display all rentals.
-  - `update_rental(id, name=None, date=None, car_details=None)`: Memperbarui informasi peminjaman yang ada.
+- `update_rental(id, name=None, date=None, car_details=None)`: Update information about an existing rental.
-  - `delete_rental(id)`: Menghapus peminjaman dari sistem.
+- `delete_rental(id)`: Remove a rental from the system.

 ## 7. Implementation
-- Terlampir pada file [...].py
+- Attached to the [...].py file

-## 8. Testing Methods -> Tentatif -> Opsional, fokus ke implementasi
+## 8. Testing Methods -> Tentative -> Optional, focus on implementation
-- Terlampir pada file Test Script.xlsx
+- Attached to the Test Script.xlsx file
-- **Unit Testing:** Setiap fungsi (create_rental, read_rentals, update_rental, delete_rental) akan diuji secara individu untuk memastikan fungsionalitasnya memenuhi spesifikasi.
-Pengujian akan memverifikasi apakah fungsi menghasilkan output yang diharapkan untuk berbagai input, termasuk kasus batas dan kasus kesalahan (misalnya, mencoba menghapus peminjaman yang tidak ada).
+- **Unit Testing:** Each function (create_rental, read_rentals, update_rental, delete_rental) will be tested individually to ensure its functionality meets the specifications.
+Testing will verify whether the function produces the expected output for a variety of inputs, including boundary cases and error cases (e.g., trying to delete a non-existent rental).

-- **Integration Testing:** Pengujian ini akan memverifikasi interaksi antara fungsi-fungsi.
-Misalnya, apakah data yang dibuat oleh fungsi create_rental dapat dibaca dengan benar oleh fungsi read_rentals.
+- **Integration Testing:** This test will verify the interaction between the functions.
+For example, whether the data created by the create_rental function can be read correctly by the read_rentals function.

-## 9. Conclusion -> Menyesuaikan
+## 9. Conclusion -> Customizing

-Proof of concept ini bertujuan untuk menunjukkan bahwa sistem peminjaman mobil demo dapat dikembangkan menggunakan pendekatan yang sederhana dan efektif.
-Dengan implementasi fitur CRUD dasar, sistem ini dapat memberikan solusi yang efisien untuk mengelola peminjaman mobil, serta menjadi dasar untuk pengembangan lebih lanjut di masa depan.
-Karena ini adalah proyek capstone, evaluasi formal dan umpan balik pengguna tidak termasuk dalam ruang lingkup proof of concept ini.
+This proof of concept aims to demonstrate that a demo car rental system can be developed using a simple and effective approach.
+With the implementation of basic CRUD features, this system can provide an efficient solution for managing car rentals, as well as being a basis for further development in the future.
+Since this is a capstone project, formal evaluation and user feedback are not within the scope of this proof of concept.